rachana777/rachana777.github.io/README.md

-# Welcome to your Lovable project
+# Welcome to my personal portfolio

-TODO: Document your project here
+Showcasing my skills, experience and projects as an aspiring Software QA Engineer.